 The IRC’s Richmond office offers a variety of unpaid internship opportunities throughout the year.

-Prospective interns must go through the volunteer process and should be currently enrolled in an educational institution or a recent graduate.
+Prospective interns must be currently enrolled in an educational institution or a recent graduate.
 For more information, contact VolunteerRichmond [at] rescue.org (subject: Internship%20opportunities%20at%20IRC%20Richmond) .

 Steps to becoming an IRC Intern: